Everything you need to know about canvas

 "When packing up, avoid leaving canvas jammed between the hoops and bars of the tent as this can create wear points," Deegan said.
 "Avoid pushing on mesh while folding and try to avoid sharp folds in the mesh as this can result in tears in the mesh."

 A travel cover, as used on all softfloor campers, is usually made from the same weight material as the camper floor.
-It needs to be UV-resistant, mould and mildew-resistant and have a Velcro seal around the outside edge to keep out dust.
+It needs to be UV-resistant, mould and mildew-resistant and have a hook and loop seal around the outside edge to keep out dust.

 A new tent will be a little slack in some areas, as you can expect around 3 per cent shrinkage in the first three to four wetting cycles.
 After that, it will settle down.